ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Added two new functions `GetLookWorldRotation()` and `SetLookWorldRotation()` to the `Player` object:
     - `GetLookWorldRotation()`: Returns the current rotation of the player's head (rotation at which the player is currently looking).
 Server/Client
     - `SetLookWorldRotation(Rotation newLookRotation)`: Sets the rotation at which the player should look.
 Can be used only on a client.
-- Added `Player:GetResources()` function which returns a table containing all of the player's resource amounts. `Player:GetResourceNames()` and `Player:GetResourceNamesStartingWith()` are now deprecated.
+- Added a `Player:GetResources()` function which returns a table containing all of the player's resource amounts. `Player:GetResourceNames()` and `Player:GetResourceNamesStartingWith()` are now deprecated.

 #### Editor